Kopaonik

-Kopaonik (Копаоник; Kopaoniku) is a mountain range located in Kosovo and Serbia.
+Kopaonik (Копаоник; Kopaoniku) is a mountain range located in Serbia and Kosovo.
 The highest point of this mountain range is the Pančić's Peak with an altitude of 2,017 m.
 The central part of the Kopaonik plateau was declared a national park in 1981 which today covers an area of 121.06 km2.

 On the slopes of the mountain range there is Kopaonik ski resort which is one of the largest in Southeastern Europe.
 There are 25 ski lifts with capacity of 32,000 skiers per hour.

 Geography

 Kopaonik mountains stretch for around 75 km in the north–south direction.
 The mountain's southern border is in Kosovo, between the rivers of Llapi and Sitnica while, the northern boundary is set by the Jošanica river in Serbia.
 It belongs to the region of Raška in Serbia.
 The Kopaonik mountain massif (Kopaoničke planine) includes the mountains of Kopaonik, Željin, Goč and Stolovi.
-The Pančić's Peak, with 2,017 m, is the highest point of the mountains and it marks the border between Kosovo and Serbia.
+The Pančić's Peak, with 2,017 m, is the highest point of the mountains.